DDA Line Algorithm

-The two endpoints of a line segment are specified at a position(x1,y1).
+The two endpoints of a line segment are specified at positions (x1, y1) and (x2, y2).
+Determine the slope m and y-intercept b with the following calculations.

 m = Dy / Dx